wacncontent/CustomizeTool/output/articles/automation/automation-variables.md

 ## Cmdlets and workflow activities

 The cmdlets in the following table are used to create and manage Automation variables with Windows PowerShell.
-They ship as part of the [Azure PowerShell module](/documentation/articles/powershell-install-configure) which is available for use in Automation runbooks.
+They ship as part of the [Azure PowerShell module](/documentation/articles/powershell-install-configure) which is available for use in Automation runbooks and DSC configuration.

 |Cmdlets|Description|
 |:---|:---|